17th June to 3rd July 2019

 I’d think about finding a hotel later, now I needed to sleep.
-On waking, I thought about what to do, and decided it would be best to leave my stuff with Domingo and make my way to the nearest airport.
+On waking, I thought about what to do, and this is where I started making some really bad decisions.
+What I should have done is find a local hotel and stay there until I had recovered enough to be able to get around without being in pain.
+But I decided it would be best to leave my stuff with Domingo and make my way to the nearest airport.
 Murcia looked the nearest, three hours away, but the nurse guy thought Madrid, which was much further away, he didn’t realise there’s flights to the UK from Murcia.
 This was a bit of a rash decision, but I was in no fit state to worry about it further.
 The nurse managed to book me a taxi, 300 euros!

 The taxi arrived around 7pm, I really was in pain with every movement, even though it was a modern Mercedes, no matter how slow he went, it was painful.
 There were many speed bumps to get out of the pueblo, the driver went as slow as is possible but still it hurt!